 Have outmoded tech equipment you want to recycle?
 You don’t have to wait for your locality to schedule special collection days.
-Staples and HP have joined forces to offer FREE recycling of electronics at Staples stores nationwide every day.
+Staples offers FREE recycling of electronics at Staples stores nationwide every day.

 No Staples in your area?
 Best Buy also offers free electronics recycling.
 You can also drop off any brand of computer equipment for recycling at some Goodwill stores, thanks to a partnership with Dell.
 Just follow these guidelines.

 Here’s everything you need to know about getting rid of your used electronics at Staples without putting them in the trash.

 What does Staples accept for recycling?

 You can recycle most electronics, regardless of brand or where the items were purchased.
 At certain times of year, Staples even offers money-back rewards and special offers when you recycle or shred in store.

 Staples’ technology recycling program accepts desktop PCs, networks, laptops, tablets, external hard drives, small servers and all computer monitors.
 You can also recycle printers and printer cartridges, desktop copiers, fax machines, keyboards, modems/routers, mice, PC speakers, gaming consoles and webcams.
 Plus they’ll take shredders, mobile phones, video streaming devices, tablets, eReaders, GPS devices, MP3 players, digital camcorders. digital cameras and SodaStream cylinders.
 See the full list of all accepted items here.

 Items not accepted include alkaline batteries in most states, appliances, floor-model printers and copiers, kitchen electronics, lamps or bulbs, large servers, large speakers, non-rechargeable lithium batteries, smoke detectors, televisions and vaporizers.

 Just drop off your items at the Staples service desk.
 There is a limit of seven items per customer per day in most stores.